Terstegge/mbed-os-MSP432/README.md

-This repository contains the [TICloudAgent](https://processors.wiki.ti.com/index.php/TI_Cloud_Agent), a small application that facilitates flashing and debugging hardware devices from the Texas Instruments.
+This repository contains the [TICloudAgent](https://processors.wiki.ti.com/index.php/TI_Cloud_Agent), a small application that facilitates flashing and debugging hardware devices from Texas Instruments.
 The `bin` folder contains a small script which will call the TICloundAgent with the correct parameters.
 The (one and only) command line argument is the `*.elf` executable (**not** the `*.bin` file!).
 So the executable can be downloaded and run by